w3f/polkadot-wiki/docs/learn/learn-assets.md

 See
-[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=63) to learn how to create fungible assets on the Asset Hub.
+[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=63) to learn how to create fungible assets on the AssetHub.

 :::

-Anyone on the network can create assets on the Asset Hub as long as they can reserve the required deposit of
+Anyone on the network can create assets on the AssetHub as long as they can reserve the required deposit of
 {{ polkadot: <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}
 {{ kusama: <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :kusama }}